federicomariamassari/udacity-rsend/projects/p3/p3-where-am-i.md

 roslaunch my_robot world.launch
 ```

-This command will open the Gazebo world and the RViz application with custom configurations, which include: robot model, laser scan (lidar), pose array (particle filter cloud), environment map, global and local costmaps, and global and local planners.
+This command will open the Gazebo world and the RViz application with custom configurations, which include: robot model, laser scan (lidar), pose array (particle filter cloud), environment map, global and local costmaps (disabled by default), and global and local planners.

 ### Second Terminal